Introduction to Citrix Web Application Firewall

-- Modifies the Expires Header and sets the expiration date of the web page to the past, so it is always picked up again.
+- Modifies the Expires Header and sets the expiration date of the webpage to the past, so it is always picked up again.

 - Modifies Accept-Ranges and sets it to none.

-To replace temporarily cached data in client browser when Application Firewall changes the response such as, for StripComments, X-out/Remove SafeObject, xout or remove Credit Card or URL Transform, Application Firewall takes the following actions:
+To replace temporarily cached data in the client browser when Application Firewall changes the response such as, for StripComments, X-out/Remove SafeObject, xout or remove Credit Card or URL Transform, Application Firewall takes the following actions:

 - Deletes Last-Modified from server before forwarding to client.

 - Replaces Etag with a value determined by Application Firewall.